 If you’ve sustained an injury to your AC joint, it may be time to make an appointment at Next Step Orthopedics.
 Particularly if you’re feeling lasting pain or discomfort, it could be an issue that requires surgical intervention.

 As an orthopedic surgeon, Dr. Nickson is skilled in providing both conservative and surgical interventions for your shoulder injuries.
 Don’t wait for the issue to get worse.
-Call or schedule an appointment online, right on our website, today.
+Call us at (972) 547-0047 or book an appointment online.